RitaAndAurora/kijimi-babu-frik/MANUAL.md

 The selected position in the Timbre Space is also exposed by Babu Frik as two **audio parameters** named **Space X** and **Space Y**.
 These parameters can also be automated.

+**IMPORTANT NOTE**: The Timbre Space only affects the controls in the main panel (see below), and ignores controls in the extra panel and the individual LFOs/ADSR2 controls.
+Therefore, when moving through the Timbre Space and passing through the points correspoding to the bank patches, these might not sound exactly the same as if loading the patch directly from the patch manager because some controls won't be set.

 ### 2.5 KIJIMI control panels